Can book writing software replace an editor? Nope. But it can help you improve your grammar and readability.

 Notice that the short intro to a story pictured above has a grade 10 readability.
 Why is grade 9 better?
 Let me tell you a secret: Writing that is easy to read while conveying complex ideas is hard to write.
 Look at this excerpt from “Hills Like White Elephants” by Hemingway himself.

 (Note: the opening paragraph by itself is a grade 7.
 It’s better to put in the full text for a more accurate reading.
-My guess is this full text is probably more around a 5th grade readability score.)
+My guess is this full text is probably more around a 5th or 6th grade readability score.)

 What Readability Level Should I Be Writing?

-If you want to know what level readability you should be shooting for, look to your genre.
+If you want to know what grade level readability you should be shooting for, look to your genre.
 Take excerpts from a few of the top books in your genre and test the readability.
 It’s best to choose at least three passages (beginning, middle, and end).

 Can you write outside the readability for your genre and still be successful?
 Probably.
 Might be worth checking and know why you are choosing to write outside those expectations, though, since it might cost you readers in the end.

-Disclaimer: You’ll Still Need an Editor
+Grammarly vs Hemingway: You'll Still Need an Editor

 I’m sure you noticed in the excerpts that there are still errors.
 Grammarly and Hemingway are useful, but even the best book writing software can’t replace a good editor.